 Here is the anatomy of an airline meal.
-It is a plastic tray adorned by several accouterments such as a tea cup, a small paper bag of cutlery, a cup of something indescribably seedy looking which the flight attendant will claim is a salad, a small dessert that will usually be dry enough to deserve the loss the extra “s” and finally, the 2in x 4in aluminum foil box that holds what can only be charitably described as “food” and only hypothetically described as “edible”.
+It is a plastic tray adorned by several accouterments such as a teacup, a small paper bag of cutlery, a cup of something indescribably seedy looking which the flight attendant will claim is a salad, a small dessert that will usually be dry enough to deserve the loss of the extra “s”, and finally, the 2in x 4in aluminum foil box that holds what can only be charitably described as “food” and only hypothetically termed “edible”.

 In the middle of this box, is something that resembles rice, rice that was apparently banished from the wet fertile fields of the tropics to the Gobi desert in summer.
 It is also heated to near plasma temperatures in a blast furnace.
 Then it is stored for several years along with large amounts of Silica Gel.
 Any renegade, insurgent water molecules are dealt with the swift brutality of Moammar Qaddafi.
 Then the flight attendant blowdries it using a hair dryer on “High” setting before serving it to you.
 Just in case.

 To its left is a yellowish ooze.
-If any pasty looking off-whitish cubes are visible, it’s probably paneer.
-Paneer after a stint at Abu Ghraib.
+If any pasty-looking off-whitish cubes are visible, it’s probably paneer.
+Paneer, after a stint at Abu Ghraib, that is.
 If it isn’t, it’s likely Dal.
-Dal tends to vary between #5c2700 and #d5ad42 in colour and can occasionally contain a few green lumps that Popeye would have consumed (and thrown up).
-The amount of Dal is also adjusted to ensure that it either outlasts the amount of rice OR leaves behind several spoonfuls of dry rice that is waiting to poke holes in your oesophagus.
+Dal tends to vary between #5c2700 and #d5ad42 in colour and can occasionally contain a few green lumps that Popeye might have consumed (and thrown up).
+The amount of Dal is also adjusted to ensure that it either outlasts the amount of rice OR leaves behind several spoonfuls of dry rice that are waiting to poke holes in your oesophagus.

 To the right of the rice is an amorphous dark complexioned mass of coagulated vegetables fried till kingdom come.
-Occasionally, it promises to be Potato, a vegetable that is remarkably hard to make a bad tasting dish out of, but the airline kitchen staff at Isengard have mastered this.
-The combination of terminally ill potatoes, age-old spices of the kind found in Indian grocery stores in the US and the extreme microwaving make any potato dish taste metallic, somewhat like the oven itself.
+Occasionally, it promises to be potato, a vegetable that is remarkably hard to make a bad-tasting dish out of, but the airline kitchen staff at Isengard seem to have mastered this skill.
+The combination of terminally ill potatoes, age-old spices of the kind found in Indian grocery stores in the US and the extreme microwaving make any potato dish taste downright metallic, somewhat like the oven itself.
 It’s as if the dish gave up any semblance of individuality and freedom under the harsh supervision of Isengard and let itself be subsumed by the Ferrous elements involved in the entire cooking process.